suvrotica/eco30/web2/src/routes/draft/+page.md

 The purpose of this technical documentation is to outline the first phase of a project aimed at issuing carbon tokens on the Polygon blockchain using a process of reforestation.
 By leveraging blockchain technology and reforestation initiatives, the project aims to create a scalable and sustainable solution to incentivize reforestation efforts and help individuals and organizations offset their carbon footprints.
 This documentation will provide a detailed overview of the project's objectives, system requirements, architecture design, and preliminary planning, which will lay the groundwork for future development phases.

-### 1.1.
-Project Overview

-The project revolves around the issuance of carbon tokens on the Polygon blockchain.
-By tying these tokens to reforestation efforts, the project aims to create a tangible and measurable impact on global carbon sequestration.
-The tokens will be used as a means of incentivizing reforestation activities and allowing individuals and organizations to offset their carbon footprint.

-The project will be developed in four phases:

-1. Preliminary project planning and overall architecture design (Phase 1 - Current)
-2. Blockchain component and development of the platform until the Minimum Viable Product (MVP) is reached (Phase 2)
-3. Complete development of the project (Phase 3)
-4. Maintenance of the platform - long term (Phase 4)

-This document will focus on the first phase of the project, detailing the preliminary planning and overall architecture design.
-Utilizing open-source technologies and tools wherever possible, the project aims to create a transparent, collaborative, and cost-effective solution for carbon offsetting and reforestation efforts.

-### 1.2.
-Project Objectives

-The primary objectives of this project are:

-1. To create a decentralized platform that issues carbon tokens on the Polygon blockchain.
-2. To leverage reforestation initiatives to generate measurable and verifiable carbon offsets.
-3. To incentivize reforestation efforts by using carbon tokens as a reward mechanism.
-4. To provide a user-friendly platform for individuals and organizations to offset their carbon footprints.
-5. To utilize open-source technologies and tools to maximize transparency, collaboration, and cost-effectiveness.

-### 1.3.
-Scope of the Documentation

-This technical documentation covers the first phase of the project, focusing on preliminary project planning and overall architecture design.
-The document will outline the system requirements, project planning, architecture design, and other essential aspects required for laying the foundation for future development phases.
-The documentation will not cover the implementation details or code-level aspects of the project, as these will be addressed in subsequent phases.

-### 1.4.
-Target Audience

-The target audience for this technical documentation includes:

-1. Project stakeholders: Individuals and organizations interested in the project's progress and outcomes.
-2. Developers and engineers: Technical team members responsible for implementing and maintaining the platform.
-3. Reforestation partners: Organizations and initiatives that will collaborate on reforestation efforts and carbon offset generation.
-4. Users: Individuals and organizations interested in offsetting their carbon footprints and supporting reforestation initiatives.

 ##  <a id="s2"></a>2.
 System Requirements
 [Top](#s0)